lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

  - *Title*: The title of the job
  - *Computer*: Which supercomputer will run the simulation.
- - *Project*: (optional) If you want to specify under which project the simulation should be run
+ - *Project*: Select under which account you want to run the simulation.
  - *Nodes*: The amount of nodes that will be allocated and used for the simulation
  - *Run Time*: The maximum time before timeout (in seconds)
  - *Preview Config*: This will open a new tab with the complete configuration that is going to be sent (BlueConfig)